 1-2 non-astringent persimmons, peeled and cut into slimish wedges

 ¼ cup fresh walnuts (if cracking your own nuts, start with about 8)

 1 Pick over the salad greens and herbs, wash and spin dry.
 If you are preparing the greens ahead, transfer to plastic bags lined with paper towels, but don’t seal the bags, and position the bags in the fridge with the paper towels underneath the greens to capture moisture.
-When ready to put the salad together, transfer salad greens to a large bowl (if you can chill the bowl first it will help keep everything perky).
+When ready to put the salad together, transfer salad greens to a large bowl (chilling the bowl first will help keep everything perky).

 2 Add persimmon and walnuts.
 Whisk dressing ingredients together in a small bowl.
 Pour dressing over salad greens and toss gently but thoroughly.
 Serve immediately.